 With zero information out there on the AirPods Pro 2’s battery life, we can only go based on the rumors and what the original model has granted users, which, has been somewhat paltry.

-Battery life on the AirPods Pro (4.5 hours) is rated less than the AirPods 2 (5 hours).
+Battery life on the AirPods Pro (4.5 hours) is rated less than the AirPods 3 (6 hours).
 There is no reason to believe it will change.
-In fact, playtimes could even be lower, depending on the specs.
+In fact, playtimes could even be lower, depending on the specs, though LeaksApplePro claims the model will have “better battery life,” whatever that means.
 You can also expect the wireless charging case to remain unchanged with 24 hours of total playtime.